 In the absence of print maps, digital versions of our maps are being published on the Avenza Maps app.
 The Morris County Highlands Trails app maps are currently available, and the new edition of the Catskill Trails app map is in progress and expected to be available in early fall.

-Formerly titled Jersey Highlands Trails: Central North Region, this 3rd edition map features more than 230 miles of trails in the New Jersey Highlands of northern Morris County and nearby counties.
-The 2022 update includes significant trail changes, including new trails and blazing changes in several parks including Pyramid Mountain, Mountainside Park, Tourne County Park, Wildcat Ridge Wildlife Management Area, Jonathan’s Woods, Farny State Park, Mahlon Dickerson Reservation, High Mountain Park Preserve, and Mount Hope Historical Park.
-The maps are currently only available digitally through the Avenza Maps app as the printing is delayed due to Tyvek shortages.
-Click here to learn more, including links to download the maps on Avenza Maps.
+Previously titled Jersey Highlands Trails: Central North Region, this 3rd edition map covers over 230 miles of trails in the New Jersey Highlands of northern Morris County and surrounding areas.
+The 2022 update includes new trails and blazing changes in parks like Pyramid Mountain, Mountainside Park, Wildcat Ridge, and more.
+Currently available only as a digital version on Avenza Maps due to Tyvek shortages.
+Click here to learn more and download the maps.

-Work on a revised 13th edition of this popular map is nearing completion, and we hope to have digital app map versions available in early fall.
-Last updated in 2018, this updated map includes several significant changes, including new trails like the Red Hill Fire Tower Trail and trails within Bluestone Wild Forest, several trail lines updated with newer GPS data, the addition of several viewpoint stars and removal of some stars at overgrown locations, adjustments near Doubletop and Graham mountains to indicate no public access, and the addition of several newly-protected lands.
-Click here to see updates about availability; please note a limited number of copies of the 2018 12th edition are still available for purchase.
+The revised 13th edition of this popular map is nearly complete, with digital versions expected this fall.
+Updates since the 2018 edition include new trails like the Red Hill Fire Tower Trail and Bluestone Wild Forest, updated trail lines with new GPS data, added and removed viewpoint stars, adjustments around Doubletop and Graham mountains for no public access, and newly protected lands.
+Click here for availability updates.
+Limited copies of the 2018 12th edition are still available for purchase.

 Our Publications Committee volunteers are also continuing work on other upcoming projects, including a new book focused on trails in Morris County entitled Afoot in Morris, updates to the Hiking Long Island book, and revisions to other maps including Hudson Palisades and Shawangunk.
 We can always use help to reach our goals of providing authoritative trail content to users throughout the region, so if you might have the time and interest to assist with the efforts of this committee, please visit www.nynjtc.org/volunteer and click on Volunteer Openings to discover openings with our Publications work.